LM-collab/KD-MVNet/README.md

 The single-view student then learns via Feature-Space Multi-View Reconstruction Distillation (FMRD).
 FMRD aligns the student’s embeddings to a multi-view consensus target and enforces the predictability of per-view teacher features from a single-view bottleneck, significantly improving generalization to unseen viewpoints.

 Extensive experiments show that the single-view student achieves 92.7% on NTU RGB+D 60, 88.9% on NTU RGB+D 120, 97.0% on Northwestern-UCLA, and 94.3% on PKU-MMD, outperforming strong single-view baselines while closely approaching multi-view teacher performance.

+# Architecture

+# Citation

+If you find this work useful, please cite:
+@article{ma2026kdmvnet,
+  title={Multi-View to Single-View Distillation via Hierarchical Prototypes and Cross-View Reconstruction}, author={Ma, Le and Freitas dos Santos, Thiago and Magnenat-Thalmann, Nadia and Wac, Katarzyna}, year = {2026}
+}